karmab/kcli-ztp/docs/index.md

 The script downloads the following artifacts:

 - oc
-- kubectl (as it can be used by ACM for instance)
+- kubectl.
-- openshift-baremetal-install using oc and by specifying which OPENSHIFT_RELEASE_IMAGE to use
+- openshift-baremetal-install using oc and by specifying which OPENSHIFT_RELEASE_IMAGE to use.

 # Images caching

-In this section, we gather rhcos images needed for the install to speed up deployment time
+In this section, we gather rhcos images needed for the install to speed up deployment time:

 ```
 /root/05_cache.sh